 If you and your spouse have decided to resolve your family law issues through the Collaborative Law approach, Hatcher Law Group can help.
 Please contact us to schedule a meeting with one of our attorneys.

-Several of the attorneys at Hatcher Law Group are specially trained in the Collaborative Law process
+The following Hatcher Law Group attorneys are specially trained in the Collaborative Law process

 Greg Hatcher is the managing partner of Hatcher Law Group.
 He has been practicing family law for more than 20 years and is a Board Certified Specialist in Family Law, as well as a Fellow in the American Academy of Matrimonial Lawyers.
 He has been trained in the Collaborative Law process and is a member of the Charlotte Collaborative Divorce Professionals.